COLLECTIVE NOUNS

 niche of ecologists

-nodding of elders
+nodding or wisdom of elderberries

 occasion of ephemerals